Visard

-A visard (also spelled vizard) is an oval mask of black velvet, worn by travelling women in the 16th century to protect their skin from sunburn.
-The fashion of the period for wealthy women was to keep their skin pale, because a tan suggested that the bearer worked outside and was hence poor.
-Some types of vizard were not held in place by a fastening or ribbon ties, and instead the wearer clasped a bead attached to the interior of the mask between their teeth.
+A visard, also known as a vizard, is an oval mask of black velvet which was worn by travelling women in the early modern period to protect their skin from sunburn, as a tan suggested that the bearer worked outside and was hence poor.
+Performers in court masques also disguised themselves with masks called visards, recorded in England as early as 1377.
+Visards were either held in place by a fastening or ribbon tie, or the wearer clasped a bead attached to the interior of the mask between their teeth.

 The practice did not meet universal approval, as evidenced in this excerpt from a contemporary polemic:

 A visard recovered from inside the wall of a 16th-century building in Daventry, England.

 In Venice, the visard developed into a design without a mouth hole, the moretta, and was gripped with a button between the teeth rather than a bead.
-The mask's prevention of speech was deliberate, intended to heighten the mystery of a masked woman even further.
+The mask's prevention of speech was deliberate, intended to heighten the mystery of a masked woman.